Metropolitan-Vickers F.2

 The Metropolitan-Vickers F.2 is an early turbojet engine and the first British design to be based on an axial-flow compressor.
 It was an extremely advanced design for the era, using a nine-stage axial compressor, annular combustor, and a two-stage turbine.

 It first powered a Gloster Meteor in November 1943, outperforming contemporary models from Power Jets.
-In spite of this excellent start, it was considered unreliable and never saw use during the war.
-In the post-war era, a number of engines provided much higher performance, and interest in the F.2 waned.
+Despite this excellent start, it was considered unreliable and did not see use during the war.
+In the post-war era, newer engine designs provided much higher performance, and interest in the F.2 waned.

-The potential of the engine and the investment did not go to waste, however; the design was passed from Metropolitan-Vickers (MetroVick) to Armstrong Siddeley when MetroVick left the gas turbine business.
+The potential of the engine and the investment did not go to waste, however; the design was passed from Metropolitan-Vickers (Metrovick) to Armstrong Siddeley when Metrovick left the gas turbine business.
 Armstrong Siddeley produced a larger version as the successful Sapphire.

 Development

 Alan Arnold Griffith published a seminal paper in 1926, An Aerodynamic Theory of Turbine Design, that for the first time clearly demonstrated that a gas turbine could be used as a practical, and even desirable, aircraft powerplant.
 The paper started by demonstrating that existing axial compressor designs were "flying stalled" due to their use of flat blades, and dramatic improvements could be made by using aerofoil designs instead.
 It went on to outline a complete compressor and turbine design, using the extra exhaust power to drive a second turbine that would power a propeller.
 In today's terminology, the design was a turboprop.

 In order to prove the design, Griffith and several other engineers at the Royal Aircraft Establishment built a testbed example of the compressor in 1928 known as Anne, the machinery being built for them by Fraser and Chalmers.
 After Anne's successful testing they planned to follow this up with a complete engine known as Betty, or B.10.
 As Betty was designed for test purposes, it was designed to allow the compressor and turbine sections to be run separately.
 To do this, the exhaust from the compressor was at the "front" of the engine, where it was piped through the combustion section to the "end" of the engine where it entered the turbine.
 This also meant the driveshaft between the sections was very short.